dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 developing a criminal level of greed -- we'd be alot better served if you'd go briefly *Occupy* a recruitment office.

+#### "I fear all we have done is to awaken a sleeping giant and fill him with a terrible resolve." - Isoroku Yamamoto

+> "Unjust war is to be abhorred; but woe to the nation that does not
+> make ready to hold its own in time of need against all who would
+> harm it!
+And woe thrice over to the nation in which the average man
+> loses the fighting edge, loses the power to serve as a soldier if
+> the day of need should arise!" - Theodore Roosevelt

+We are rapidly losing the military-technological edge that gives us the deterrence that counterintuitively leads to peace.
+When we lose the economy, we will lose the ability to fight a war.
+Bringing about the revolution you've wanted to for so long will only bring this nation to its knees.
+You will lose all your social programs along with our nominal or financial independece.
+And your freedoms?
+You can forget about those, if we lose ground in foreign policy imperatives.

 And if you have a problem with my level of general intelligence, I have some bad news: I'm just the first of millions like me who always would have emerged at this point in history.
 You don't even know what